abundance-io/afrihacks-2023-assimilate/README.md

 Future updates of Assimilate will include even more teacher-oriented features, allowing them to be more effective in their work and enhancing the impact they have on their students' lives.

-We can't wait to see you join in the vision we have for students 💜.
+We can't wait to see you join in the vision we have for students nationwide 💜